ygysn/mkdirx/.github/CONTRIBUTING.md

 ## Coding rules
 - Code must be tested.
-- Code must follow the [Airbnb Style Guide](https://github.com/airbnb/javascript)
+- Code must be simple and easy to read.
 - Code must be well documented.

 ## Commit Message Guidelines